manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 This will print "Hello The Insider.
 Nice to meet you!" to the console.
 And this is possible because although "greeting" is declared outside of the "greet" function, the inner scope of the function body, as a child of the scope where greeting was declared, can access it.

 Note how the important aspect here is the *scope* in which "greeting" was defined, while it doesn't matter on which *line* it was defined.
-We first declare our "greet" function, where we already reference "greeting", and declare that only a couple of lines later.
+We first declared our "greet" function, already accessing "greeting", and declare that only a couple of lines later.
 This doesn't create any problems.

 The inner scope has access to a variable of the outer scope, and to be even more precise, it has access to the *value* of a variable of the outer scope that the variable has at that moment in time when the inner scope is executed.